microsoft/nnfusion/README.md

 NNFusion(Nerual Network Fusion) is a flexible and efficient DNN compiler that can generate high-performance executables from a DNN model description.
 NNFusion is designed to facilitate DNN compiler research, with full stack of optimizations built-in and can target different accelerator devices.

 ## Who should consider using NNFusion?
-- Those who want to use different accelerator device to optimize model compilation.
+- Those who want to use different accelerator devices compile DNN models.
 - End users who want to generate high-performance executables from DNN model description of different frameworks including ONNX, TensorFlow and PyTorch.
-- Researchers who want to optimize model compilation and apply the method to their own work.
+- Researchers who want to optimize DNN models and apply the method to their own work.
 - Contributors who want to do DNN compiler optimization research and are willing to contribute.

 ## Highlight features